seandevlog/SeanDevLog/README.md

 ## 🎥 Devlog Videos (YouTube)

 📺 [SeanDevLog on YouTube](https://youtube.com/@SeanDevLog)
-> I share my journey visually — explaining what I’m working on, how I troubleshoot, and what I’m learning.
+> I share my journey visually, explaining what I’m working on, how I troubleshoot, and what I’m learning.
+If you cannot find what you're looking for, go to my project's repo and you'll find the link there.

 ---